rpaiva77/fhirserver_demo/README.md

 # Context
 This is a simple guide about 'how-to' deploy and use a fhir server based on InterSystems IRIS for Health.
 The setting up process is detailed in a 'step-by-step' fashion.
-It is possible/recomended to automated this process (e.g. using docker compose) once you're proficient with all components.
+It is possible/recommended to automated this process (e.g. using docker compose) once you're proficient with all components.
 The idea here is to provide an explanation for every step.

 # Assumptions
-You'll need to have a docker deamon running on installation machine.
+You'll need to have a docker daemon running on installation machine.
 Should you need any details, look here: https://docs.docker.com/engine/install/
 <br>You'll need to able to run a jupyter notebook.
 Should you need any details, look here: https://test-jupyter.readthedocs.io/en/latest/running.html#running

 # Docker pull/run